Amal31497/ReadMeGenerator/README.md

     1. git clone [Repository link you can find under "code" button] (To get the code from a repo)

-    2. npm i (To install all needed packages)
+    2. npm install inquirer

+    3. npm install fs

     3. node index.js